Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### How and why people perceive places differently

 #### Place Perception: Uluru and Jerusalem
-- Religious and emotional attachment
+- Religious and emotional attachment.
+-

 #### Emotional attachment: The Kurds and Kurdistan